acbandi213/Bandi---Runyan-2024/README.md

 # Code to generate all of the figures in Bandi & Runyan 2024

+## Install the python environment in anaconda

+1. download the repository
+2. cd into the location of the repo
+3. conda env create -f environment.yml
+4. conda activate Bandi_Runyan_24

 ## Figure 1 (+ Supp Fig 1 & 2)

 To fit GLM-HMM (global + individual) on Runyan_2017 behavioral data: load behavioral_data_runyan.csv -> use HMM_functions.py + HMM_utilities.py (mainly for plotting)